ludwigschubi/graphql-code-generator/website/docs/migration/from-0-18.md

 Our goals (and achievements) for 1.0.0 release was:

-- Rename all package from `graphql-codegen-...` to scoped packages `@graphql-codegen/...`.
+- Rename all package from `graphql-codegen-...` to scoped packages `webql-codegen-...`.
 - Stabilize the core package and the YML configuration file.
 - Remove the old, deprecated code from this repostory (everything related to `flattenDocuments` and `buildSchemaContext`).
 - Separate the CLI package from the core package, and create an easy-to-use and easy-to-consume core package.